 It’s Take Two of his book tag!
 This time I’ve been nominated by the lovely Emily over at A Literary Life.

 My original questions remain the same – What is the criteria for this?
 How am I versatile?
 I don’t feel versatile.
-Most Scorpios aren’t if you believe in that kind of gobbly-goop.
-Which I occasionally do when it’s hilarious and on the nose.
+Most Scorpios aren’t if you believe in that, which I occasionally do.

 I can solemnly swear that I am consistently stubborn and extremely picky.
 And the only time me and the words “laid back” are in the same sentence is when it comes to my social views.
 Otherwise, watch out, because I am definitely a Crabby Patty.

 With that said, I do love being tagged in things so I’ll take it!

 - Thank the person who gave you the award.